harness/developer-hub/docs/platform/Secrets/Secrets-Management/7-add-an-aws-kms-secrets-manager.md

 If the administrator of the account to which the role belongs provided you with an external ID, then enter that value.

-For more information, go to[How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) from AWS.
+For more information, go to [How to Use an External ID When Granting Access to Your AWS Resources to a Third Party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) from AWS.

 #### Assume Role Duration (seconds)